-- 5.1.
-Optimally a concussion history should be included as part of all of a student/athlete's pre-participation physical health examinations with their health care professional. - 5.2.
-Every two years (freshmen and junior year) student-athletes participating in football, volleyball, soccer, hockey, wrestling, basketball, baseball will complete a baseline neurocognitive assessment (ImPact test) prior to the beginning of the school year or their individual sports seasons as appropriate.
-Sun Prairie High School has chosen to partner with ImPACT applications for this purpose.
+5.1 Optimally a concussion history should be included as part of all of a student/athlete's pre-participation physical health examinations with their health care professional.
+5.2 Every two years (freshmen and junior year) student-athletes participating in football, volleyball, soccer, hockey, wrestling, basketball, baseball will complete a baseline neurocognitive assessment (ImPact test) prior to the beginning of the school year or their individual sports seasons as appropriate.
+The Sun Prairie Area School District has chosen to partner with ImPACT applications for this purpose.
 These dates will be set up by the coach and athletic trainer.
 Students are required to attend.
-If the student cannot attend the scheduled assessment time they are required to make other arrangements with their coach and athletic trainer. - 5.2.1.
-The ImPACT program is designed to measure specific brain functions, including memory skills, concentration and reaction time, that may be altered following a concussion.
-The program is designed in such a way as to allow athletes to be tested pre-season so that post injury performance may be compared to the athlete's own baseline. - 5.2.2 Neurocognitive baseline testing may be administered by the school Licensed Athletic Trainer or other designated school personnel trained in test administration in a controlled, proxied environment.
+If the student cannot attend the scheduled assessment time they are required to make other arrangements with their coach and athletic trainer.

+5.2.1 The ImPACT program is designed to measure specific brain functions, including memory skills, concentration and reaction time, that may be altered following a concussion.
+The program is designed in such a way as to allow athletes to be tested pre-season so that post injury performance may be compared to the athlete's own baseline.

+5.2.2 Neurocognitive baseline testing may be administered by the Licensed Athletic Trainer or other designated school personnel trained in test administration in a controlled, proxy's environment.